Should You Go to the ER For a Stye on the Eye?

 How to Treat a Stye at Home

 Generally, a stye is a common and relatively harmless condition.
+Most styes will begin to improve within a few days and fully resolve within one to two weeks with consistent at-home care.
 Follow these tips for safely treating a stye at home:

 Apply a warm compress